cdig/cd-module/README.md

 ## Minor Changes

+### Simplified SCSS Variables
+You shouldn't see any of those annoying colour variables like `$cdDarkGrey` anymore.
+That means, if the `gulp` command blows up complaining about a nonexistent SCSS variable, you need to change it to a variable that does exist.
+All of the colours have new substitutions: $smoke for $cdDarkGrey, $red for $cdDarkRed, etc. Check [this file](https://github.com/cdig/lbs-pack/blob/master/pack/styles/vars.scss) to see the standard options.

 ### Simplified Scoring
 In preparation for our upcoming LBS scoring service, a lot of the existing scoring/points behavior has been reduced to a minimum.